-On the back of Honor 9 Lite, we have a fingerprint scanner and a dual camera setup with 13 MP+2 MP camera.
-Fingerprint scanner rests on an ideal position where your finger hovers naturally over it so that you don’t have to stretch your fingers to reach the scanner.
+On the back of Honor 9 Lite, we have a fingerprint scanner and a dual-camera setup with 13 MP+2 MP lenses.
+Fingerprint scanner rests on an ideal position where your finger hovers naturally over it so that you don’t have to stretch them extra to reach the scanner.

-The glass back of the phone is prone to smudges and gets dirty easily, so you have to keep wiping it to keep it clean.
-You can always cover the phone with the protective case that comes along with the phone in the box.
+The glass back of the phone is prone to smudges and gets dirty easily, you have to keep wiping it to keep it clean or you can always cover the phone with the protective case that comes out of the box.

-It seems that the headphone jack eliminating trend has not made its way to the budget smartphones yet.
+It seems that the headphone jack-eliminating trend has not made its way to budget smartphones yet.
 The bottom of the phone hosts a 3.5 mm headphone jack and a micro USB along with a single speaker grill and a mic.

 The power button and the volume rocker are on the right-hand side of the device and, on the left, we have a hybrid dual SIM tray which means that either you can use two SIMs or you can use a single SIM along with a micro SD card.

 Honor 9 Lite weighs only 149 g and doesn’t feel bulky at all.
-Its catchy looks and the overall build virtually bring it at par with a premium device which is an attractive feature of this phone in this budget price tag.
+Its catchy looks and overall build virtually bring it on par with a premium device which is an attractive feature of this phone in this budget price tag.

 Honor 9 intends to provide a bigger screen in a compact body, and with a screen size of 5.65 inches, Honor 9 Lite gives you a generous amount of screen to play with while also being manageable single-handedly.

-The Honor 9 Lite has an IPS display with FUll HD+ resolution of 2160 x 1080 that successfully produces crisp results on a 5.65 inches display which has a pixel density of 428 ppi just like its flagship counterpart, the Honor 9.
+The Honor 9 Lite has an IPS display with a Full HD+ resolution of 2160 x 1080 that successfully produces crisp results on a 5.65 inches screen which has a pixel density of 428 PPI just like its flagship counterpart, the Honor 9.

-As soon as you turn on the Honor 9 Lite for the first time, the IPS display captures the attention right away.
-It gives a decent view from almost all the angles with minimum degradation; even the screen is very acceptable under direct sunlight.
+As soon as you turn on the Honor 9 Lite for the first time, the IPS display captures your attention right away.
+It gives a decent view from almost all angles with minimum degradation; even the screen is very acceptable under direct sunlight.

-Huawei’s IPS LCD may not be able to compete with Samsung’s OLED displays in terms of contrast and saturation, but the color reproduction on Honor 9 Lite is amazing.
-Watching movies and media content on this screen is a pure delight because of its natural reproduction of colors, thanks to an FHD+ display.
+Huawei’s IPS LCD may not be able to compete with Samsung’s OLED displays in terms of contrast and saturation, but the color reproduction on Honor 9 Lite is fantastic.
+Watching movies and media content on this screen is a pure delight because of its natural colors, thanks to an FHD+ display.

 However, the display is a bit on the cooler side with a bluish hue over it, but with an array of contrast options, you can adjust the warmth of the screen within the device’s settings.

-You can also tweak the screen resolution to 720p, which although affects the display quality, but on a positive note, it also enhances the battery life and reduces the burden on the chipset.back to menu ↑
+You can also tweak the screen resolution to 720p, which although affects the display quality, but on a positive note, it also enhances the battery life and reduces the burden on the chipset.

 Driving the hardware is Huawei’s latest EMUI 8.0, based on Android 8.0 Oreo, which makes the Honor 9 Lite one of the first budget smartphones to rock the latest Android OS.

-At first glance, EMUI 8.0 may feel and seem like EMUI 5.1, but Huawei has done some major changes in their latest OS upgrade.
-One of these noticeable changes is machine learning.
+At first glance, EMUI 8.0 may feel and seem like EMUI 5.1, but Huawei has done some significant changes in its latest OS upgrade.
+One of the major ones is machine learning.
 EMUI recognizes your usage patterns and automatically boosts up the apps that you use frequently.
-Lesser used apps are granted very fewer resources hence conserving energy which means less strain on battery and chipset.
+Lesser used apps are granted very fewer resources hence conserving energy, which means less strain on battery and chipset.

-Phone’s performance and battery life can also be optimized by downgrading its display resolution from 1080p to 720p from the setting area which means it will consume less battery while compromising on screen quality.
+As mentioned previously, the phone’s performance and battery life can also be optimized by downgrading its display resolution from 1080p to 720p from the setting area which means it will consume less battery while compromising on-screen quality.

 An eye comfort option is also included in the display settings which produces a yellowish tint on the screen to lay less strain on your eyes while reading an e-book or looking at the screen for a long time.

-Originally, the EMUI 8.0 comes without an app drawer; those who are accustomed to it can also enable it in home screen style within the display settings.
+Originally, the EMUI 8.0 comes without an app drawer; those who are accustomed to it can also enable it from the display settings.
 Adding to that, the EMUI 8.0 is a bloatware bin.
-Various pre-installed apps eat up phone’s precious resources and tend to slow down the device and result in hiccups especially while multitasking.back to menu ↑
+Several pre-installed apps eat up the phone’s precious resources and tend to slow down the device and result in hiccups, especially while multitasking.

 One of the reasons that Honor phones seem to have a low price tag with better features than their rival budget phones is that they use mid-tier processors from HiSilicon, which is owned by their parent company, Huawei.
-The Honor 9 Lite houses an octa-core (4 x 2.36 GHz and 4 x 1.71 GHz) Kirin 659 processor which is accompanied by 3 and 4 GB RAM.
+The Honor 9 Lite houses an octa-core (4 x 2.36 GHz and 4 x 1.71 GHz) Kirin 659 processor which is accompanied by 3/4 GB RAM.

-Even, we were shocked when we played resource intensive games like Modern Combat 5 and Dead Trigger 2, and the phone ran smoothly in spite of a plethora of apps running in the background and mobile data turned on.
+Even, we were shocked when we played resource-intensive games like Modern Combat 5 and Dead Trigger 2, the phone ran smoothly in spite of a plethora of apps running in the background and mobile data turned on.

-While multitasking, one particularly irritating thing was that every time an app was opened from the recent menu, it refreshed and started from the very beginning.
-RAM management could have been better.
+While multitasking, one particularly irritating thing was that every time an app was opened from the ‘recent’ menu, it refreshed and started from the very beginning showing aggressive RAM management that could have been better.

-Extensive and resource-hungry apps also tend to heat up the phone pretty quick which indicates that the phone is not meant to handle stress for a more extended period of heavy usage.
+Extensive and resource-hungry apps also tend to heat the phone pretty quickly which indicates that the phone is not meant to handle stress for a more extended period of heavy usage.
 Other than that the phone works perfectly alright and is pretty fast enough for a budget phone.

 First thing First, we plugged in the phone at 0%, and it took 2 hours 30 minutes to fully charge the phone to 100%.
 That’s a long time, and disappointingly, Honor failed to provide fast charge technology on the phone.

 Moderate usage included browsing the internet and social media apps and downloading files on a 4G network.
-Streaming videos on youtube, making calls and texting were also part of moderate use test.
+Streaming videos on youtube, making calls, and texting were also part of the moderate use test.
 With full brightness, the test got the battery from 100% to 85% in 1 hour.

 We stretched the phone’s performance to its limit to have a better idea about its battery life on heavy use.
 Playing Modern Combat 5 and Dead Trigger 2, each for half an hour while all the apps running in the background resulted in the phone’s battery plummeting from 85% to 60%.

-If battery is your main concern in any phone, we suggest you look for something else
+If the battery is your main concern in any phone, we suggest you look for something else

 Though the battery turned out to be quite sufficient for an average moderate user but proved quite volatile with heavy use, the phone’s battery plighted from 100% to 27% in our battery test of 2 hours 45 minutes.

 Honor has introduced some of the software tweaks that help out in the longevity of battery time.
-These tweaks vary from adjusting the output resolution to an extreme power-saving mode, which disables most of the phone’s smart functions in order to provide as much battery life as possible.back to menu ↑
+These tweaks vary from adjusting the output resolution to an extreme power-saving mode, which disables most of the phone’s smart functions to provide as much battery life as possible.

-By swiping to the right, you can see a number of modes for the rear camera.
-Here you can play with Pro photo, Pro Video, AR Lens HDR, Time Lapse, Night shot, Good Food, Panorama, Light paint, Filter and more.
+By swiping to the right, you can see several modes for the rear camera.
+Here you can play with Pro photo, Pro Video, AR Lens HDR, Time Lapse, and Night shot, Good Food, Panorama, Light paint, Filter, and more.

 Swiping left on the main camera screen takes you to camera settings where you can adjust the resolution of the camera, watermark your pictures and play with other camera settings like enabling audio control, setting a timer, capture by touching the screen.